Home

 • to understand up, down, under, near, on the side, etc. (basic directions)

-• To have a very basic idea of addition and subtraction
+• To understand the concepts of addition and subtraction with small numbers

 Children may also get started with money, time, and measuring, though it is not absolutely necessary to master any of that.
 The teacher should keep it playful, supply measuring cups, scales, clocks, and coins to have around, and answer questions.